St. Francis Man Indicted for Failure to Register as a Sex Offender

-United States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.
+United States Attorney Dennis R. Holmes announced that a St. Francis, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.

-The investigation is being conducted by the U.S. Marshal Service.
-Assistant U.S. Attorney Tim Maher is prosecuting the case.
+The investigation is being conducted by the U.S. Marshals Service.
+Assistant U.S. Attorney Cameron J. Cook is prosecuting the case.

-Black Spotted Horse was remanded to the custody of the U.S. Marshal pending trial.
+Kills Enemy was remanded to the custody of the U.S. Marshals Service pending trial.
 A trial date has not been set.